jedimt/ansible-role-mongodb/README.md

 #### Usage

-Add `undergreen.mongodb` to your roles and set vars in your playbook file.
+Add `jedimt.mongodb` to your roles and set vars in your playbook file.

 Example vars for authorization: